Environmental Sustainability Fellows

 To improve the sustainability of Stetson University and the surrounding community through research, providing feedback and taking action.

-- Spring 2017: Carbon Fee and Dividend Letters - Allison and Sarah encouraged students to fight climate change by signing a template letter to their member of Congress supporting the Citizen's Climate Lobby Carbon Fee and Dividend Plan.
+- Spring 2017: Carbon Fee and Dividend Letters - Encouraged students to fight climate change by signing a template letter to their member of Congress supporting the Citizen's Climate Lobby Carbon Fee and Dividend Plan.
+Fellows involved: Sarah Coffey and Allison Terry.

-- Spring 2016-Spring 2017: Revolving Green fund - Working on an idea that Sarah had previously championed, Nathan aimed to start a revolving green fund at Stetson University.
-He created a survey to assess student interest, involvement and habits regarding sustainability.
+- Spring 2016-Fall 2018: Revolving Green fund - Started a revolving green fund at Stetson University.
+A survey was created to assess student interest, involvement and habits regarding sustainability.
 156 Students from 32 majors took the survey.
-Based on this survey Nathan wrote a proposal for the implementation of a revolving green fund, funded by student fees.
-This proposal went for the SGA who wanted various amendments made and a larger survey to be done.
+Based on this survey, a proposal was written for the implementation of a revolving green fund (to obligate the university to use a minimum amount of money each year to pursue environmentally responsible projects), funded by student fees.
+This proposal went to SGA who wanted various amendments made and a larger survey to be done.
 All amendments were completed, including ensuring the transparency and student sovereignty over the fund, and an online survey which reached over 300 students was designed.
-This proposal passed the SGA without a single vote against it and is now waiting to be approved by the Board of Trustees before it is implemented.
+This proposal passed the SGA without a single vote against it and was approved by the Board of Trustees in 2018.
+The funds were used to support the 2019 solar panel installation on the roof of the new CUB and more influential projects will follow in the future.
+Fellow involved: Nathan Bodger.

-- Fall 2016: Amendment One “Blocks the Sun” Programming - Sarah set up a cultural credit event that was a panel discussion about Amendment One.
-Allison created informational and eye-catching handouts and flyers about Amendment One.
-Sarah, Ally, and Nate tabled at Stetson and at Artisan Alley in downtown DeLand to hand out flyers and raise awareness about the truth behind Amendment One.
+- Fall 2016: Amendment One “Blocks the Sun” Programming - A cultural credit event panel discussion was created to discuss the proposed Amendment One.
+Informational and eye-catching handouts and flyers about Amendment One were created, and a table was set-up at Stetson and Artisan Alley in downtown DeLand to hand out the flyers and raise awareness about the truth behind Amendment One.
 This was a great success because they reached hundreds of people with their flyers and Amendment One was defeated!
+Fellows involved: Sarah Coffey, Nathan Bodger, and Allison Terry.

-- Spring 2015, 2016: Energy Competitions in Dorms - Sarah led a one-month long energy competition in the freshman dorms in March 2015.
-In Spring 2016, she led a semester-long competition between all the dorms.
+- Spring 2015, 2016: Energy Competitions in Dorms - A semester-long competition between all the dorms.
 This involved tracking and calculating energy usage for all participants by residential hall.
-The winners earned a free meal from Chick-Fil-A.
+The winners earned a free meal from Chick-Fil-A. Fellow involved: Sarah Coffey.

-- Spring 2017: Bottle Filling Station Proposal - Allison proposed for more bottle fill stations to be put in high traffic areas on campus that do not currently have one.
+- Spring 2017: Bottle Filling Station Proposal - Proposal for more bottle fill stations to be put in high traffic areas on campus that do not currently have one.
 These stations have filters on them, which makes students more comfortable with drinking the local water instead of buying bottled water (that takes more water to produce than each bottle contains).
 Al Allen agreed to put four new bottle fill stations on campus over the summer of 2017.
+Fellow involved: Allison Terry.

-- Fall 2016: Food Forum - Sarah and Allison participated in a sustainable food group led by Lua Hancock where they brainstormed ways to improve the sustainability of food operations and the dining experience at Stetson.
+- Fall 2016-2018: Food Forum - Participants including students, faculty, and staff of Stetson met in a sustainable food group led by Lua Hancock where they brainstormed ways to improve the sustainability of food operations and the dining experience at the university.
 After this, they branched off into different sections to help the cause of sustainable food at Stetson.
+Fellows involved: Sarah Coffey and Allison Terry.

-- Fall 2016: Food Waste Group - Sarah is a co-chair with Senior Director of Dining Services, Barbara Stolz, of the group to reduce food waste.
-We are working on improving behaviors as well as implementing technical solutions to the problem of food waste.
+- Fall 2016: Food Waste Group - Acted as co-chair with Senior Director of Dining Services, Barbara Stolz, of the group to reduce food waste.
+They worked on improving behaviors as well as implementing technical solutions to the problem of food waste.
+Fellow involved: Sarah Coffey.

-- Fall 2015: America Recycles Day - Nathan worked with the on-campus recycling student employee group, supervised by Dale Peterson, to set up an event which was designed to raise awareness about the need to recycle, and what exactly can be recycled.
+- Fall 2015: America Recycles Day - Worked with the on-campus recycling student employee group, supervised by Dale Peterson, to set up an event which was designed to raise awareness about the need to recycle, and what exactly can be recycled.
 The event was very successful and well attended.
+Fellow involved: Nathan Bodger.

-- Fall 2014: Recycling Campaign - Sarah led a week-long campaign to raise awareness of the importance of recycling on campus.
-She promoted the recycling of electronics in particular and had a cultural credit event on "The Story of Stuff" with Dr. Evans.
-She also put an article on Stetson Today about the Stetson Scrappers and had students sign a "recycling pledge" in front of the CUB throughout the week.
+- Fall 2014: Recycling Campaign - Led a week-long campaign to raise awareness of the importance of recycling on campus, electronics in particular, and had a cultural credit event on "The Story of Stuff" with Dr. Evans.
+Put an article on Stetson Today about the Stetson Scrappers and had students sign a "recycling pledge" in front of the CUB throughout the week.
+Fellow involved: Sarah Coffey.

 - Spring 2017: Keep Stetson Sustainable - The Fellows professionally recorded short video skits around campus that discuss quick tips to students about how they can have a sustainable lifestyle.

-- Spring 2017: Sustainability Tabling - Allison tabled on the Stetson campus to inform students about how they can be more sustainable in their everyday lives and how that can make a positive impact on the environment.
+- Spring 2017: Sustainability Tabling - Tabled on the Stetson campus to inform students about how they can be more sustainable in their everyday lives and how that can make a positive impact on the environment.
+Fellow involved: Allison Terry.

-- Spring 2017: Wild Utah: America’s Redrock Wilderness - Allison organized for Travis Hammill and Allahandro Bradford of the Southern Utah Wilderness Alliance to present at Stetson University (for a cultural credit) about the importance and protection of Utah’s red rock wilderness.
+- Spring 2017: Wild Utah: America’s Redrock Wilderness - Organized for Travis Hammill and Allahandro Bradford of the Southern Utah Wilderness Alliance to present at Stetson University (for a cultural credit) about the importance and protection of Utah’s red rock wilderness.
+Fellow involved: Allison Terry.

-- Spring 2016, 2017: Earth Day Festival - Sarah organized an Earth Day Fair with a range of participants and activities, including students from Dr. Watt's environmental communications class, Project H2O, Green Volusia, Chris Cloudman, Stetson Recycles, Cleo Koenig's Environmental Art, the Gillespie Museum, the Seed Library, the Stetson Beekeeping Club, the Institute for Water and Environmental Resilience, the Stetson Environmental Club, Hatter Harvest and a book drive called Books for Africa.
+- Spring 2016, 2017, and 2018: Earth Day Festival - Organized an Earth Day Fair with a range of participants and activities, including students from Dr. Watt's environmental communications class, Project H2O, Green Volusia, Chris Cloudman, Stetson Recycles, Cleo Koenig's Environmental Art, the Gillespie Museum, the Seed Library, the Stetson Beekeeping Club, the Institute for Water and Environmental Resilience, the Stetson Environmental Club, Hatter Harvest, sustainable local food vendors, Stetson seniors who did their senior projects on aspects of environmental sustainability, and a book drive called Books for Africa.
 There were four hours of live musical performances from Stetson students.
-She planned a similar event with sustainable food vendors, live music, environmental activities and organizations, as well as sustainability project presentations in April 2017.
+Fellows involved: Sarah Coffey and Allison Terry.

-- Spring 2016: Environmental Column - Nathan wrote a series of articles in the Stetson reporter about the importance of environmental sustainability initiatives to the global future.
+- Spring 2016: Environmental Column - Wrote a series of articles in the Stetson reporter about the importance of environmental sustainability initiatives to the global future.
+Fellow involved: Nathan Bodger.

-- Fall 2016: International Coastal Cleanup - Sarah organized the event by working with Stetson’s Circle K International (CKI) to make it a cultural credit event.
-She also helped inform the Stetson community about the volunteer opportunity.
-Allison compiled discussion questions and created brochures containing information on the impacts of pollution on marine ecosystems to discuss during the event.
+- Fall 2016: International Coastal Cleanup - Organized the event by working with Stetson’s Circle K International (CKI) to make it a cultural credit event and helped inform the Stetson community about the volunteer opportunity.
+Compiled discussion questions and created brochures containing information on the impacts of pollution on marine ecosystems to discuss during the event.
+Fellows involved: Sarah Coffey and Allison Terry.

-- Spring 2015: DeLeon Springs State Park - Every Monday for the entire semester, Sarah took a few students out to DeLeon Springs State Park to do certain conservation projects and working with the park rangers.
-Some of these projects include hydrilla removal, coral Ardisia removal, picking up trash and other trail maintenance.
-This is community-engaged learning in which we overlapping our service with community needs, academic interests and even career interests.
+- Spring 2015: DeLeon Springs State Park - Every Monday for the entire semester, a few students were taken to DeLeon Springs State Park to do certain conservation projects and work with the park rangers.
+Some of these projects include hydrilla removal, coral Ardisia removal, picking up trash and trail maintenance.
+Fellow involved: Sarah Coffey.

-- Fall 2014-present: Environmental film/discussion (cultural credits) - Sarah has organized and led events on environmental films like Gasland and Cowspiracy.
-She also organized a forum on the SoCal Gas Leak in January 2016.
+- Fall 2014-Spring 2016: Environmental Films and Discussion - Organized and led cultural credit events on environmental films like Gasland and Cowspiracy.
+Also organized a forum on the SoCal Gas Leak.
+Fellow involved: Sarah Coffey.

-- Fall 2014-present: Center for Community Engagement Days of Service - Sarah and Nate have organized or facilitated over 7 official days of service with the Stetson Center for Community Engagement including the following: Values Day 2014, Martin Luther King, Jr. Day of Service 2015, Stetson Service Day 2015, Values Day 2015, Friends and Family Day of Service 2015, and Doug Lee Day of Service 2016.
+- Fall 2014-2018: Center for Community Engagement Days of Service - Organized or facilitated over 10 official days of service with the Stetson Center for Community Engagement including the following: Values Day 2014, Martin Luther King Jr. Day of Service 2015, Stetson Service Day 2015, Values Day 2015, Friends and Family Day of Service 2015, and Doug Lee Day of Service 2016, Values Day 2016, Values Day 2017, and Values Day 2018.
+Fellows involved: Sarah Coffey, Nathan Bodger, and Allison Terry.